 How to help

-- Try to be calm and supportive – psychosis can be frightening for the young person experiencing it.
+- Try to be calm and supportive – psychosis can be frightening for the student experiencing it.

-- Support the young person to get treatment as early as possible.
+- Support the student to get treatment as early as possible.

-- If a young person is expressing thoughts of harming themselves then call your local specialist mental health service or hospital so that the young person receives urgent specialist support.
+- If a student is expressing thoughts of harming themselves then call your local specialist mental health service or hospital so that they receive urgent specialist support.

 - Read Orygen Youth Health's information on psychosis for more detailed guidance on helping.